underwear/laravel-vue-good-table/DOCUMENTATION.md

 Checkout [Laravel docs about Query Builder](https://laravel.com/docs/master/queries)

 ### Using query builders with databases, which don't support column aliases in where clause
-PostgreSQL and some others strict sql standart databases don't support using.
+PostgreSQL and some others strict sql standart databases don't support using column aliases in where clause.
 For this case you can use method `whereClauseAttribute` on columns:
 ```php

 namespace App\Http\Controllers;